Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 - Change the `#monthly-challenge` channel topic and description in Slack.
 - Give a brief description of the challenge.

-Read the "[Update `#monthly-challenge` Channel's Topic and Description on Slack](#update-monthly-challenge-channels-topic-and-description-on-slack)" section for the technical instructions.
+Read the "[Updating the `#monthly-challenge` Channel's Topic and Description on Slack](#updating-the-monthly-challenge-channels-topic-and-description-on-slack)" section for the technical instructions.

 #### Making an Announcement for a New Challenge